Short courses

 Aristotle was the polymath of the Ancient world he wrote on: ethics, politics, mathematics, logic, natural philosophy, anatomy, biology, cosmology, poetry, drama, rhetoric.
 The enduring nature of his profound thought and fundamental insights into ethics, politic and the arts makes his philosophy as relevant now as it has been throughout Western history.

-This course will provide an in-depth study of all of his major works and apply many of his ideas to contemporary life.
+This ten-week course will provide an in-depth study of all of his major works and apply many of his ideas to contemporary life.
 We will compare and contrast Aristotle’s Ancient wisdom to two other Ancient philosophies: the social humanism of Confucius and the dualistic ontology of Persian Manichaeism.
 Like Aristotle, Confucius also takes the harmony of social order as the foundation of a good society.
 Manichaeism, like Aristotle’s metaphysics is based on a rational order of the cosmos; we will compare and contrast these systems.

 Outcomes

-Upon completion of this course, participants should be able to:
+By the end of this course, you should be able to:

 • discuss the main events of Aristotle’s life and times

-• discuss the important concepts in his philosophy
+• discuss important concepts in his philosophy

 • relate his theory to contemporary politics